jonhjelm/docs-and-training/README.md

   - [Available utility services](#available-utility-services)
   - [Advanced topics](#advanced-topics)
 - [Reference documentation of platform services](#reference-documentation-of-platform-services)

+## Documentation version
+Current documentation version: `1.0.0`

+See the [Changelog](CHANGELOG.md) for versioning details.

+## Contributing
+Everyone is welcome to contribute to this documentation center.
+Typos, clarifications, interesting code examples, or also just questions – anything is valuable.
+To contribute, choose one of the following options:
+* Fork the repository, add your changes and create a pull request.
+* Create an issue in the GitHub issue tracker.
+* Write an email with your ideas to [Robert](mailto:robert.schittny@sintef.no) (discouraged, rather use one of the options above).

 ## Platform overview
 New to the CloudFlow platform?
 Read all about its concepts and background here.